The $8 Amazon Product That Makes Our Beauty Writer's Brows Look Laminated

 Although I haven't always loved my thick and very dark eyebrows, I can now report that they've earned the well-deserved spot as one of my favorite features.
 Thanks to this genetic blessing, my daily beauty routine has always been pretty basic; using either a tinted brow gel for more definition or a clear gel for a more natural look.
 (My favorites are Benefit's 24-HR Brow Setter or Maybelline Great Lash Clear Mascara).
 But, lately, I've been itching to be a bit more adventurous with the window dressings to my soul.
 After deeply contemplating brow lamination, I decided to start with a more temporary (and much cheaper) treatment that yields similar results: soap brows.
 A popularly backed method of eyebrow grooming, soap brows are achieved by activating a thick soap-like (usually wax-based) formula with water or setting spray and applying it to the brows with a spoolie brush for a legendarily long-lasting hold.
-Although there are a few fancy iterations to be shopped across the premium beauty scene (ahem, Patrick Ta's Major Brow Shaping Wax), I decided to dive in with a more budget-friendly version that I happily unearthed on Amazon: the $8 Ownest Eyebrow Soap Kit with over 7,000 reviews, viral TikTok mentions, and testimonials that it "gives you the laminated eyebrow look without spending the money to have it laminated."
+Although there are a few fancy iterations to be shopped across the premium beauty scene (ahem, Patrick Ta's Major Brow Shaping Wax), I decided to soap up with a more budget-friendly version I happily unearthed on Amazon: the $8 Ownest Eyebrow Soap Kit.
+With over 7,000 reviews, its fair share of viral TikTok mentions, and impassioned testimonials that it "gives you the laminated eyebrow look without spending the money to have it laminated," I was more than game to give it a try.

 Advertisement